HusseinMohamed99/Muslim/policy.md

 Email: husseinhtm99@gmail.com

-Thank you for trusting Muslim App.
+Thank you for trusting the Muslim App.
 Your privacy is our priority.